pranayhere/articles/aws-apig-sqs-integration/README.md

-# AWS API Gateway Proxy for SQS (Simple Queue Service)
+# API Proxy for SQS (Simple Queue Service)

-If you came across a situation where you need to process API Request asynchronously and you want to add a queue in your application, you landed to right place.
+If you want to process API Request asynchronously or add a queue in your application architecture, you landed to the right place.

 This article shows how to Integrate Amazon API Gateway as proxy for SQS (Simple Queue Service).